 The problem at hand is that 90% of our time is now spent indoors under artificial light, thereby resulting in a deficit of direct sunlight during the day and overexposure to bright light in the evening.
 This combination has resulted in consequences to the natural circadian rhythm – or the master clock – of the human body.
 Unsettling the circadian rhythm paves the way to many of the prevalent diseases experienced in the 21st century, such as depression, anxiety, and obesity.

-In recent news, a Taiwanese woman developed a hole in her retina after years of using a smartphone outdoors and Dr. Hong, a doctor of Ophthalmology at Fooyin University in Kaohsiung, believes that the combination of the blue light emitted from the cellphone, and the ultraviolet light emitted by the sun led to this condition.
+In one widely reported case, a Taiwanese woman developed a hole in her retina after years of using a smartphone outdoors and Dr. Hong, a doctor of Ophthalmology at Fooyin University in Kaohsiung, believes that the combination of the blue light emitted from the cellphone, and the ultraviolet light emitted by the sun led to this condition.

 It seems as though blue light is both extremely beneficial and extremely dangerous.
 The best thing to do is to find ways to optimize the blue light intake during the day and regulate the exposure as the sun goes down.
 Thankfully, even NASA is invested in helping with this!